 It was the first time that I worked together with a stylist.
 Christian Stemmler he is a good friend of mine and it worked out perfectly.
 My two assistants Pina and Brian also helped me a lot.
 I had a really great team and I am very thankful for that.

 How did you feel when the show was over?

 I was a little bit scared of this point but it ended up to be a very positive and energetic time.
-First of all I felt relieved that the stress is over and apart from that I was just incredibly happy.
+First of all I felt relieved that the stress was over and apart from that I was incredibly happy.
 I didn’t expect so much positive feedback.
-I was very moved so there was no space for any feeling of sadness.
+I was very moved and as a result there was no space for any feelings of sadness.